ggustin93/ghostly-plus-dashboard/memory-bank/systemPatterns.md

 The GHOSTLY+ system is composed of existing client-side components and a new server-side extension (Web Dashboard and supporting services).
 The architecture is designed around Work Packages (WP) as defined in [docs/prd.md](mdc:docs/prd.md) (Section 4):

 -   **WP1: Existing System Integration**: Interfacing with OpenFeasyo game (MonoGame/C# on Android) and Delsys Trigno EMG sensors.
 Key modification: game will authenticate via Supabase Auth and upload C3D files directly to the backend API.
+A single **Rehabilitation Session** (overall therapy appointment) can result in one or more C3D files, each representing a distinct **Game Session** (a single instance of playing the game).
 -   **WP2: Web Dashboard (Frontend)**: **React** with **React Router**, Tailwind CSS, shadcn/ui, Context API/Zustand.
 Provides role-based interfaces for therapists and researchers in a single consolidated codebase. *(Migrated from Next.js to standard React with Vite for simplicity and performance, and consolidated into a single directory)*
     -   Handles UI rendering, client-side validation, and user interactions.
     -   Organized by feature with clean component hierarchy.